fluent/fluentd-docs-gitbook/plugins/output/README.md

 -   `throw_exception` (default)

-    This mode throws `BufferOverflowError` exception to the input plugin.
+    This mode throws the`BufferOverflowError` exception to the input plugin.
 How `BufferOverflowError` is handled depends on the input plugins, e.g. tail input stops reading new lines, forward input returns an error to forward output.
-This action fits for streaming manner.
+This action is suitable for streaming.

 -   `block`

     This mode stops input plugin thread until buffer full issue is resolved.
     This action is good for batch-like use-cases.
 This is mainly for `in_tail` plugin.
-Other input plugins, e.g. socket based plugin, don't assume this action.
+Other input plugins, e.g. socket-based plugin, don't assume this action.

     We do not recommend using `block` action to avoid `BufferOverflowError`.